 Duke Energy Dividend Stock Analysis – Wrap Up

 Duke is a regulated utility.
-It benefits from a consistent demand for electricity and natural gas, Duke is considered a stable and consistent stock to own.
+Because of the consistent demand for electricity and natural gas, Duke is considered a stable and consistent stock to own.

 The Duke Energy dividend yield is at an attractive level.
 However, the dividend appears somewhat risky.
 And has been growing at a slow rate.
 There may be better investments to consider for one’s investment dollars.

 I hope you enjoyed this article.
 If so, here are a couple of others that you may find interesting: